Craigs thermostat circuits

 - Need especially tight hysteresis (i.e. trigger interval—see explanation below)

 - Need to drive a heavier relay or other load that will draw more than 50mA

 - Are powering it with small batteries and want to minimise power consumption

 The above circuit uses three fewer components than the one below, thanks to the handy and unusual ability of the LM311 integrated circuit to sink up to 50mA directly through its output.
 This means that no separate transistor is needed for activating many common relay coils, such as the SY4062 from Jaycar that I've used.

 The 311 is a purpose-built comparator chip (these circuits work by comparing a set voltage with a changing one produced by the inversely temperature-sensitive thermistor).
 For this application, however, it's a bit like using a Ferrari to do the work of a wheelbarrow.
 The 311 is very sensitive and, unless significant feedback is provided, stray electrical noise will tend to make it oscillate (the relay will get jittery).
-In practice, this means adjusting the VR2 trimpot to achieve a minimum of about 1°C of hysteresis at 25°C (hysteresis is the interval between the points at which the circuit switches on and off, the range of control).
+In practice, this means adjusting the VR2 trimpot to achieve a minimum of about 1°C of hysteresis at 25°C (hysteresis is the interval between the points at which the circuit switches on and off, the 'acceptable' range).
 One degree is perfectly appropriate for most uses; but if you need a really tight hysteresis zone, use the circuit below.